 As installation practices have a significant impact on fan performance, it is essential to measure airflow rates to verify proper operation.
 This is why ENERGY STAR® certification requires testing of all local mechanical exhaust flow rates.
 Category 8 of the Rater Field Checklist for ENERGY STAR Certified Homes, Version 3/3.1 (Rev. 09), states that Rater-measured airflow is required for compliance.
 Whether this is being properly enforced is a separate matter.

-Stay tuned for Part 2 of this blog, which covers solutions and best practices for installing bathroom exhaust ventilation.
+Read Part 2 of this blog, which covers solutions and best practices for installing bathroom exhaust ventilation.

 By Srikanth Puttagunta, Principal Mechanical Engineer